 - Physician services are sometimes offered on-site.

-- Most Memory Care “units” are in the same building as Assisted Living.
+Most Memory Care “units” are in the same building as Assisted Living.
 Others are free-standing.
 Memory Care communities specialize in working with people who have dementia or other neurological problems that cause cognitive impairment.
 Other Memory Care residents may have mental health problems like psychosis, depression, or anxiety.
 Memory care residents often exhibit confusion, memory problems, agitation, and wandering.
-The communities have the same amenities as Assisted Living such as meals, activities, and transportation, along with these added features:
+Memory care communities have the same amenities as Assisted Living such as meals, activities, and transportation, along with these added features:

 - Memory Care can be more expensive.
 The increase in expense is attributed to the higher staff-to-residents ratio needed to supervise and manage residents.
 Memory care residents often require more one on one individualized attention.